Yu-Vitaqua-fer-Chronos/Nimpiler/README.md

 ## Notes
 This is currently a W.I.P, code is uploaded as a backup for now tbh.

+`serialisation.nim.bak` is code i don't wanna delete since it *may* be useful but doubtful currently.

+Currently I've implemented all of the types (with direct references removed), logic still needs to be worked on.

 ## Acknowledgements
 Thanks to Zerbina for providing the stuff we needed to get started!
 It was more like 98% of the code aha-